4 reviews

 Water from the taps is perfectly drinkable on this holiday - please use this to fill your personal bottles for your daily activities.
 We do not encourage the purchase of single-use plastic bottles.

-It is possible to arrange additional nights accommodation if you would like to extend your time in Porto or Santiago.
-Please speak to our sales team for more information.
+It is possible to arrange additional nights' accommodation if you would like to extend your time in Porto or Santiago.
+Please speak to our Sales Team for more information.

 Your main luggage will be transferred between each of your hotels while you are out on your pilgrimage.
 We ask that you please ensure your main luggage is limited to one piece under 20kg per person and that your luggage is ready for collection each morning.
 Any additional pieces will incur an additional cost.
 You will also need a daypack to carry your daily essentials with you whilst you are out walking.